 Etymology

-The word “turbulence” comes from the Latin turbulentia, from turbulentus meaning “full of commotion or disturbance,” related to turba, which means “crowd” or “disorder.”
+The word “turbulence” comes from Latin turbulentia, from turbulentus meaning “full of commotion or disturbance,” related to turba, which means “crowd” or “disorder.”
 The term entered English in the 14th century and has retained both physical and emotional connotations of disorder.

 Example Sentences